 Disadvantages of Working Out at Home

 If you live in a small apartment, then the lack of space might be a problem.
-Not many people are lucky enough to have their own room for working out or at least a garage.
+Not many people are lucky enough to have their own room for working out or a garage.
 If you live in a tiny room, then you won’t be able to exercise to the fullest.

 You might not have the right type of equipment.

 Gyms provide all types of different equipment and some of them are either impossible to purchase at the consumer level or too expensive to be practical.
-In that case, it is simply easier to go to the gym.
+In that case it is simply easier to go to the gym.

 You can get lonely.